 Segregation of duties prevents fraud and errors.
 Multiple approvals should be required for significant transactions.

-Regular reconciliation procedures identify discrepancies quickly.
-Daily cash reconciliation is essential.
+Regular reconciliation procedures identify discrepancies quickly, and backup and recovery procedures protect against data loss.
+Daily cash reconciliation is essential for all hospitality operations.

 Technology Risk Management